k8ssandra/k8ssandra/docs/content/en/install/eks/_index.md

 * The baseline performance of a Cassandra cluster running on AWS EC2 instances -- a common setup for enterprises operating Cassandra clusters
 * The performance of K8ssandra running on Amazon EKS, Google GCP GKE, and Microsoft Azure AKS.

-It's important to note the following additional AWS infrastructure settings used in the benchmark:
+It's important to note the following additional AWS infrastructure settings and observations from the benchmark:

 * 8 to 16 vCPUs
   * r5 instances: Intel Xeon Platinum 8000 series.
 Cassandra workloads are mostly CPU bound and the core speed made a difference in the throughput benchmarks.
 * 32 GB to 128 GB RAM (we used 64 GB RAM during the benchmark)
 * 2 to 4 TB of disk space
   * In the benchmark, we used 1x 3.4 TB EBS gp2 volume
-* 10k Input/Output Operations per Second (IOPS)
+* 10k IOPS (observed)

 For the disk performance, the benchmark used [Cassandra inspired fio profiles](https://github.com/ibspoof/cassandra-fio) that attempt to emulate Leveled Compaction Strategy and Size Tiered Compaction Strategy behaviors.